 Have you ever wondered how the LC column creates a separation?
-What attributes are important, what do they do, and how to use them to your advantage?
+What attributes are important, what do they do, and how can you use them to your advantage?
 This course is designed to take you from beginner to advanced in understanding column selection and method development.
 It will cover the key aspects of the LC column from the base particle to the bonded phase, and even the hardware.

 The full course includes six tutorials, including:

-• Column Particle technologies: the good, the bad, and the ugly
+- Column particle technologies: The good, the bad, and the ugly

-• Base particles: the key attributes that impact retention
+- Base particles: The key attributes that impact retention

-• Solid-core particles: How do they provide higher column efficiency and lower backpressure?
+- Solid-core particles: How do they provide higher column efficiency and lower backpressure?

-• Ligands: C18, Phenyl, PFP… How to choose?
+- Ligands: C18, Phenyl, PFP… how to choose?

-• What determines the lifetime of the column and how can you extend it?
+- Column longevity: What determines the lifetime of the column and how can you extend it?

-• The perfect match: Selecting columns to maximize performance on your LC system
+- The perfect match: Selecting columns to maximize performance on your LC system

 The Presenter